 The Midterms will be given during class.

-The first Midterm will be on Tuesday February 11th.
-I will announce the other two Midterm dates later (I will give sufficient warning).
+The first Midterm will be on Thursday September 24th.
+Dates for the econd and third midterms will be announced shortly (I will give sufficient warning).

 Quiz Dates: All on a Wednesday discussion section.